dreww/help.github.com/_posts/2008-02-06-manage-multiple-clients.markdown

 If, for whatever reason, you *must* push to each client's repos using _their_ account, this is the setup you will have to use.

 First, generate a second keypair to use for your second account.
 To create this key follow [this guide](/key-setup-redirect), but specify a path for the key.
 If you do not specify a path you may overwrite your existing key.
 For example, you could use `~/.ssh/id_rsa_client`.
 Once the key has been created, add the new public key to the client's account on GitHub.
-To configure your local settings, see [this guide](/multiple-keys).